-Screening is one of those great multipurpose garden accessories: it’s decorative, great for privacy and provides a boundary that every outdoor space needs.
+Garden screening is one of those great multipurpose outdoor accessories: it’s decorative, great for privacy and provides a boundary that every outdoor space needs.
 It’s also incredibly easy to put up yourself – all you need is some steel wire and a pair of pliers.
-So choose your favourite type of outdoor screening (bamboo, reed and willow are a few of our favourites!) and read on to learn how to install garden screening.

 Screening vs fencing